Steve James (cricketer)

-Stephen Peter James (born 7 September 1967) is an English journalist and former cricketer who played two Test matches for England in 1998, making 71 runs in four innings.
+Stephen Peter James (born 7 September 1967) is an English journalist and former cricketer.

+James played for Glamorgan County Cricket Club for 17 seasons, captaining them for final three, before injury forced his retirement in 2004 at the age of 36.

-James was captain of Glamorgan for three seasons before retiring in 2003 after 17 seasons with the club, aged 35.
-He played a total of 245 first-class matches, making 15,890 runs at a batting average just above 40, with a total of 47 centuries and a highest score of 309 not out against Sussex in 2000which is the Glamorgan record highest score.
-He scored more than 1,000 runs in a season nine times, with his two most prolific seasons following each other1,766 runs in 1996 was followed up with 1,775 runs in 1997, which led to his selection for the England A team before graduating to Test level the following season.
+He played a total of 245 first-class matches, making 15,890 runs, including 47 centuries, at a batting average of 40.63.
+His highest score of 309 not out against Sussex in 2000 remains the record highest score for a Glamorgan player.

+He scored more than 1,000 runs in a season nine times, with his two most prolific seasons coming in consecutive years: 1,766 runs in 1996, followed up with 1,775 runs in 1997.
+He was subsequently selected for the England A team tour of East Africa and Sri Lanka that winter.
+He graduated to Test level the following season, playing two Test matches for England, making 71 runs in four innings.

+As captain, he guided Glamorgan to first place in Division 2 of the 2001 Norwich Union League, and led them to the Division One crown the following summer.

 James also played two seasons of domestic cricket in Zimbabwe for Mashonaland in 1993/94 and 1994/95.

 Since retirement, he has made a career as a journalist, initially covering cricket and rugby for The Sunday Telegraph and occasionally writing for The Daily Telegraph.
 He was removed by the paper just before Christmas 2016, and now writes for The Times.